-Inclusivity.
-Philosophy has been called "demographically challenged" (Alcoff, 2013).
-For instance, academic philosophy still contains a large gender gap (American Philosophical Association, 2018; Paxton, Figdor, & Tiberius, 2012; Särma, 2016; Saul, 2013) and a larger racial gap (Botts, Bright, Cherry, Mallarangeng, & Spencer, 2014).
-Some propose that closing these gaps not only improves representation, but improves philosophy's epistemic conditions (King, 2019) and perhaps counterconditions undesirable stereotypes (Byrd, 2019).
-Fortunately, online conferences can be less constrained by location, scheduling, childcare, and other variables, eliminating barriers that might prevent already underrepresented scholars from participating in more traditional conferences.
+stereotypes.30 Fortunately, online conferences can be less constrained by location, scheduling, childcare, and other variables, eliminating barriers that might prevent already underrepresented scholars from participating in more traditional conferences.
 Data in the present chapter provides some support for this optimism about the inclusivity of online conferences.

 Sustainability.
-Scholars are realizing the need for more sustainable conference practices (e.g., Reay, 2003).
-Online conferences can significantly reduce carbon output by eliminating the need for carbon-intensive air travel and other forms of transportation.
-And with the advent of renewable-powered data centers (e.g., Anthes, 2007), online conferences might even be able to become carbon neutral.
-So insofar as scholars want to reduce their profession's carbon footprint, they should seek to adopt methods that transitioning more conferences to the online format.
-This chapter offers one set of such methods (see also Chow-Fraser, Miya, & Rossier, 2018).
+Scholars are realizing the need for more sustainable conference practices.31 Online conferences can significantly reduce carbon output by eliminating the need for carbon-intensive air travel and other forms of transportation.
+And with the advent of renewable-powered data centers,32 online conferences might even be able to become carbon neutral.
+So if scholars want to reduce their profession's carbon footprint, then they should seek to adopt the online conference format.
+This chapter offers one set of such methods.33

-The Minds Online Conference
+The Minds Online Conference Method

-Method

-The Minds Online conferences were organized in 2015, 2016, and 2017 by Cameron Buckner, Nick Byrd, John Schwenkler, and Bruce Rushing and in association with The Brains Blog.
-The conference proceedings can be found at mindsonline.philosophyofbrains.com.
+The Minds Online conferences were organized in 2015, 2016 and 2017 by Cameron Buckner, Nick Byrd, John Schwenkler and Bruce Rushing and in association with The Brains Blog.34

-Call For Papers.
-Each year's call for papers was posted at the beginning of the calendar year to PhilEvents.org (PhilPapers & Institute of Philosophy).
-The CFP would include a description of the conference, a list of the keynote presenters, a list of suggested paper topics, and submission instructions.
-In addition to being advertised to PhilEvents users, the call for papers was advertised on The Brains Blog (Piccinini, 2005), on email listservs such as Philos-L, on social media platforms such as Facebook and Twitter (via The Brains Blog page and the organizers' personal profiles).
-The deadline for papers was in March (Table 3).
+Call for Papers (CFP).
+Each year's call for papers was posted at the beginning of the calendar year to PhilEvents.org.
+The CFP would include a description of the conference, a list of the keynote presenters, a list of suggested paper topics and submission instructions.
+In addition to being advertised to PhilEvents users, the call for papers was advertised